gregorybchris/myxa/README.md

 ### How it works

-Myxa tracks type signatures of everything in a package.
-When a package maintainer tries to publish a new version of their package, Myxa compares the package changes against previous published versions.
+Myxa tracks type signatures for everything in a package.
+When a package maintainer tries to publish a new version of their package, Myxa compares the package against previous published versions.
 When a breaking change is detected, `myxa publish` requires a major version bump.

 Tracking type signatures also enables Myxa to support safe upgrading across major version boundaries.
 For large packages, most of the time breaking changes only affect a small proportion of users.
 If a user depends on feature X in their project, but only feature Y breaks, then `myxa update` will safely auto-upgrade to the latest compatible major version.